colleen-love/AkkaPipes/README.md

 It's concurrent, so the order of operations in branched pipe's can happen in any which way.

-##Pipe Types

-There are a few types of pipes.

-1. Pipe: this is a simple pipe.
-It takes in an object of one type and spits out an object of another type.

-2. MultiPipe: this pipe spits out several objects for every one put in.

-3. FilterPipe: this pipe decides whether or not an inputted object will pass through onto the next pipe.

-4. SideEffectPipe: this pipe passes through the same object, unchanged.
-The LogStringPipe is one of these.

-5. WrapperPipe: this pipe wraps one of the above types of pipes.
-It changes how the pipes receive messages.

-Want to find out more?
+###Want to find out more?
 There's plenty of information in the wiki.